keldaanCommunity/pokemonAutoChess/changelog/patch-2.10.md

 # Changes to Stages

-- Mythical picks at stage 10 and 20 are less random, giving at least one choice that matches your top 2 synergies
+- Unique picks at stage 10 and 20 are less random, giving at least one choice that matches your top 2 synergies

 # Bugfix